 The effect of insolvency from an income tax point of view is to terminate the tax status of the insolvent person before sequestration and to substitute it with a new taxpayer from the date of sequestration, that is, the insolvent person after sequestration.
 In addition, the natural person (insolvent person after sequestration) receives a new taxpayer identity from the date of sequestration.
 The insolvent estate is registered as a separate tax entity and a new income tax reference number is allocated to it.
-The insolvent estate will come into being only if there are capital gains and losses that must be accounted for in case where assets are disposed to third parties.
+The insolvent estate will come into being only if there are capital gains and losses that must be accounted for in cases in which assets are disposed of to third parties.
 A separate tax return must be submitted for each of the periods identified above.

 For more information on insolvent estates refer to the Personal Income Tax Insolvency webpage.